 Publish your changes to save them.

 If you choose not to use the randomization feature, you have the option of manually dragging and dropping the groups to reorder them.

 The first table will show your overall results — contributions to all of the candidates and organizations listed on the form, combined.
 Scroll past that table and click on the dropdown menu for “Contribution summary by recipient” beneath it.

 Here you can see how much was raised, and by how many contributions, for each candidate or organization on your Tandem form.

 If you’ve created a Tandem form, you’ll be able to track and compare results for the groups you’ve raised for by clicking on this tab.

-Tandem Fundraising is proving to be a key tool in the resistance movement.
+Tandem Fundraising is a key organizing tool.
 With Tandem forms, donors can give quickly to multiple candidates and organizations they care about, or they can build their own contribution forms listing groups they want to support and rally their networks around.
-It’s a great way for candidates and organizations with the same goals to work together and maximize their fundraising.
+It’s a great way for candidates and organizations with the same goals to work together and maximize their fundraising!